KatePaulauskas/trade-tracker/README.md

 ![Settings](media/settings.jpeg)

+A popup with instructions appears when clicking on the button 'Instructions' and can be closed by clicking on the button 'Close':

 #### Footer

 At the bottom of the page, a footer is positioned, containing a link to the GitHub URL of the current project.